aysebercin/DNMT3AB_specificity/README.md

 If you have any questions related to our repository, please contact us:

-Ayşe Berçin Barlas: aysebercin.barlas@ibg.edu.tr
+-Ayşe Berçin Barlas: aysebercin.barlas@ibg.edu.tr -Ezgi Karaca: ezgi.karaca@ibg.edu.tr
-Ezgi Karaca: ezgi.karaca@ibg.edu.tr